FlareXes/tikdown/README.md

 A TikTok Scrapper That Takes Username As Command Line Argument Then Download Recently Uploaded Video.
 Tikdown Script Runs In Background Which Allow Parallel Downloading For Better Speed.

+Sometimes server doesn't responed properly in that case wait for some time or try again with watermark by passing 2nd argument true

 > **Note:** No Censorship issues in **India**

 # Usage